 Important Places to See

 Lo Manthang is a small ancient village in Mustang with less than 1000 inhabitants.
 It is the capital of the old kingdom of Lo, which was founded in the 14th century.
 The village also has two monasteries that are centuries old.
 The village is walled and also consists of a Royal Palace.

 How to trek in the Mustang Region?

 Your trek in the Mustang region will begin in Jomsom.
 For that, you will need to go to Pokhara first.
 You can take a flight or a bus from Kathmandu to Pokhara.
 From Pokhara, you can either take a flight or take a bus.
 If you want to avoid a stop in the middle, you can take a direct bus from Kathmandu to Jomsom.
 Trekking in the Mustang region will last two to three weeks.

-The Himalayas of Nepal is wonderful.
+The Himalayas of Nepal are wonderful.
 They provide you with the perfect spot to trek.
-There are not only mountains but wonderful lakes, temples, monasteries, ancient culture and a rich tradition that you can be a part of.
+There are not only mountains but wonderful lakes, temples, monasteries, ancient culture, and a rich tradition that you can be a part of.
 Trekking here will be a truly unforgettable memory.